Larster05/netbox-sitemap/README.md

-# NetBox Sitemap
+# NetBox Sitemap Plugin

-NetBox plugin to display sites on a map.
+NetBox plugin for displaying sites on a map.

 * Free software: MIT